mozilla/session-invalidation/docs/deployment.md

 # pythoh scripts/create-gsuite-json-key-file.py ABCDEF0123...988 ./gsuite-key.json
 ```

-Now when you run `make deploy` you can provide the requisite environment
+Now when you run `make deploy-dev` or `make deploy-prod` you can provide the
-variables with `GSUITE_JSON_KEY_FILE` set to `./gsuite-key.jsoon` and
+requisite environment variables with `GSUITE_JSON_KEY_FILE` set to
-the deployment will be able to re-create the SSM parameter.
+`./gsuite-key.jsoon` and the deployment will be able to re-create the SSM
+parameter.

 ### S3 Bucket Management